Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-split-and-merge-above-7-people.md

 # Examples

 1. Doing a process or design level EventStorming.
-2. With a big picture EventStroming we never split and merge.
+2. With a big picture EventStorming we never split and merge.

 # Context